afkfr0mkeyb0ard/OffensiveWindowsSetup/README.md

 # OffensiveWindowsSetup
-A PowerShell script to setup offensive Windows tools
+A PowerShell script to setup an offensive Windows machine

 ### Setup
 - Install from the repo